The flip map and involutions on Khovanov homology: The flip map

-Let $g\colon\caf(T_0) \to \caf(T_1)$ be the saddle map.
-Similarly, we have Let denote maps induced by sequences of Reidemeister moves that realize the flip cobordisms on $\Delta^{-1}_{2k}\circ T^*_j\circ \Delta_{2k}$ ($j=0,1$).
-Since the two cobordisms are isotopic relative to the boundary, by the functoriality of tangle invariants as in Lemma \ref{lem:functoriality of tangle invariants}, we have Hence,
+Let $g\colon\caf(T_0) \to \caf(T_1)$ be the map induced by the saddle cobordism.
+Similarly, we have Let denotethe maps induced by sequences of Reidemeister moves that realize the flip cobordisms on $\Delta^{-1}_{2k}\circ T^*_j\circ \Delta_{2k}$ ($j=0,1$).
+Since the two cobordisms are isotopic relative to the boundary, by functoriality we have Hence,

 where $R_0^{-1}$ is obtained by undoing the Reidemeister moves inducing $R_0$.